So, you're interested in joining 121 Tutors team? Here are a few more details...

 We hire a range of tutors, from university students who can help with specific exam preparation, to experienced teacher aides, teachers and tutors.
 Different students have different requirements, and it is our job to match the right tutor to the student’s needs.

-Pay rates: Hourly rates depend on your level of tutoring experience and will be discussed with you upon a successful phone or skype interview.
+Pay rates: Hourly rates depend on your level of tutoring experience and will be discussed with you upon a successful phone or Zoom interview.

 Pay process: Once your IRD number and bank account are submitted to us via an online form, you will be paid on a fortnightly cycle, your pay being deposited to your account on a Monday.